 Zoning District: The various classification of agricultural, residential, commercial and industrial zoning categories provided for in this Ordinance and the areas on the zoning map in which such different districts are mapped.
 As used in this Zoning Ordinance, the term "zoning district" can refer either to the zoning category, i.e. "the A-3 zoning district", or the areas mapped in such uses on the zoning map.

 Zoo: A facility, indoor or outdoor, where animals are kept for viewing by the public.
-Accessory uses include office, retail, and other commercial uses commonly established in such facilities and related parking structures shall be allowed as accessory appurtenances.
+Accessory uses include office, retail, and other commercial uses commonly established in such facilities and related parking structures.